Advice > Software engineering

 1.1.1 How negotiable are RSUs?

-Meta always includes RSUs in your initial offer and is typically very willing to negotiate RSUs.
+Meta always includes RSUs in its initial offer and is typically very willing to negotiate RSUs.

-For E5 software engineers, the highest RSU grant in the dataset was $350k and the median was $180k.
+For E5 software engineers, the highest RSU grant in the dataset is $460k, and the median is $200k.

 In a lot of negotiations, the majority of the increase comes from RSUs getting bumped.
 And it’s common for RSUs to be higher than your base salary at the end of a negotiation.